cwatley/codecademyProjects/readme.md

     * DNA string manipulation
     * Object focused exercises, esp. object methods
     * Personally found the mystery-organism-starter waaay easier than credit-card-checker-starter, but I think that was just a product of struggling through the credit card project and carrying over what I had learned.
+3. mixed-messages
+    * Memomrializing the GME event
+    * Code generates a randomized Magic 8 Ball stock pick
+4. dasmotos-arts-and-crafts
+    * Branching out into HTML/CSS
+    * Pretty barebones, and what a break from the struggle-bus compared to JS!